Pomax/are-we-flying/docs/index.md

 export class ServerClass {
   constructor() {
-    // Set up the autopilot instance.
+    // Set up the autopilot instance, with a callback that lets the
-    autopilot = new AutoPilot(api, (params) =>
+    // autopilot broadcast its settings whenever they change. autopilot = new AutoPilot(api, (params) =>
       this.#autopilotBroadcast(params)
     );